em-a-zed/Behave_Yourself/_contents/General_Concepts.md

     everything that is required on a Do It Yourself basis, both from the hardware as well as from the software points of vew.

--   Although this may seem a difficult undertaking, in reality it is relatively simple.
-All that is required is some programming experience as well as a basic knowledge of electronics.
+-   All that is required is some programming experience as well as a basic knowledge of electronics.

 -   I will deal with the subject matter mainly referring to behavioural experimentation in the lab involving *Drosophila